 “Whoever said money can’t buy happiness has never been poor”

-Can you be happy living in poverty, not knowing when you might be able to eat again?
+Could you be happy living in poverty, not knowing when you might be able to eat again?
 Would you feel good about yourself if you were homeless?
-Is it even possible to be in a healthy, loving, relationship when money struggles are constantly present, trying to drive a wedge between you?
-I mean yeah, all those things are possible – but having money sure makes things easier.
+Is it possible to be in a healthy, loving relationship when money struggles are constantly present, trying to drive a wedge between you?

 Money can’t buy happiness, but it can buy you freedom, security, and the lifestyle of your dreams.
 You can create your own happiness when you have those things.

 It doesn’t buy commitment but can allow you to commit to something you’re passionate about.
 It can also give you time to nurture your relationships, which may lead to healthier attachments and greater commitment.

 Money can’t buy love, but it can purchase financial security and take away a significant stressor in most marriages.

 Access to money isn’t the key to a happy life, but not having money makes things exponentially harder.

 Do you agree that everything in life is related to money?
 Why or why not?

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.